 02 Making Offerings

 A few blocks are missing on this relief.
 On the left women have come and are holding offerings in their hands.
 In the centre sit three members of the nobility, who presumably were the recipients.
 On the right sit some more males, seemingly inside a pavilion.

 Many of the blocks are missing from this relief making the action hard to make out.
 On the left some people are walking with offerings in their hands, it is outside as we see from the trees.
 On the right three people are sat, one of which at least is a monk.

 The relief here was of kinnaras, but it is largely broken now.
 On top a stūpa has been placed, though it really should be a block higher than it now is.

 On the far left two nobles sit in an antechamber.
 Next to them, and placed higher, is the king and his consorts – he supports himself with his arm over one of the consort’s shoulders.
 A number of blocks are then missing.
 What looks like a different scene is on the right, but the damage is quite bad and it is hard to make out what might have been happening.

 05-06 Missing Reliefs

 The next two wide reliefs and their dividers, etc. are missing.
 We see only the Buddha statues which would have been housed in shrines, but now sit exposed to the elements.
 The main wall on the right is part of the Gaṇḍavyūha sequence near the beginning.

 07 Monks with Books

-Parts of this relief, particularly on the left, are damaged.
+The relief, particularly in some parts on the left, is damaged.
 In the middle is a building, and on either side we see monks, a couple of which are holding palm-leaf books.
 This makes me think the building maybe a library.
 Outside the building on the right one monk kneels and worships.

 07a A Wish-Fulfiling Tree